 Myself AND my husband are both second-generation pianists.
 Both of our mothers are pianists – his mother can read, play, and arrange music (mostly hymns) and my mother plays by ear (mostly Southern Gospel).
-It was instilled within us to always be encouraging a love of music.
 We knew it was likely that any children would follow our musical footsteps, and we began to see that in our daughter around 9 months old.
 She would pull up and bounce to any music with a beat!
 We have the cutest videos of her dancing to the theme from Curious George and Strawberry Shortcake.
 I’ll treasure those videos forever.

 She’s now 4.
 When she was a little over 2 years old, we found out about Music Connections through a mutual friend.
 Music Connections is Debbie’s Mondale’s business – she has been a Kindermusik teacher for over 15 years.
 The classes have been great for social development and well as musical development.
 I highly recommend exploring Kindermusik class options for your developing musician!